funfair-tech/fun-wallet-docs/docs/guide/README.md

 # Introduction

-Welcome to FunWallet Documentation.
-This documentation shows how you can integrate your dapp with the FunWallet.
+Welcome to FunFair Wallet Documentation.
+This documentation shows how you can integrate your dApp with the Wallet.